Has this happened to you?

 Video hosts also employ massive networks of redundant web servers all around the world.
 When you upload a video, it is automatically replicated on every server on their content delivery network (CDN), which means when a visitor to your site requests a video, it will be served from the node that is nearest to their location, ensuring smooth playback and an enjoyable viewing experience.

 Your viewers will love you.

-You’ll sleep better, knowing your video is being enjoyed the way you intended, no matter which device or browser your viewer chooses.
+And your video will be enjoyed the way you intended, no matter which device or browser your viewer chooses.

 A Final Recommendation for Vimeo PRO.

 Vimeo PRO is a completely different service than their standard, free offering.
-You’ll get priority uploading and conversion, unlimited bandwidth, advanced statistics on your videos, and much more.
+It includes priority uploads and conversion, unlimited bandwidth, advanced statistics on your videos, and more.